OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 ![plot](images/bm-11_1.png)

-Add the login information along with your CloudLab `<user name>` and `<private key>` into the `~/.ssh/config` file on the local machine. `<host name>` is the server name given in the SSH command.
+Add the login information along with your CloudLab `<user name>` and `<private key>` into the `~/.ssh/config` file on the **local machine**. `<host name>` is the server name given in the SSH command.
 In this example, it is `fpga-build2.cloudlab.umass.edu`. `port` is the SSH port number used for the connection, which is 25010 in this example.
 The line `LocalForward 5901 localhost:5901` forwards traffic sent to port 5901 on the local machine through the SSH tunnel to port 5901 on the remote server (build machine), which is required for establishing a VNC session.

 ```
 Host oct-build